The Long Count Fight: Background

+The match was broadcast by announcers Graham McNamee and Phillips Carlin to more than 60 NBC radio stations.

 Despite the fact that Tunney had won the first fight by a wide margin on the scorecards, the prospect of a second bout created tremendous public interest.
-Dempsey was one of the so-called "big five" sports legends of the 1920s, and it was widely rumored that he had refused to participate in the military during World War I. He actually had attempted to enlist in the Army, but had been turned down; a jury later exonerated Dempsey of draft evasion.
+Dempsey was one of the so-called "big five" sports legends of the 1920s, and it was widely rumored that he had refused to join the military during World War I. He actually had attempted to enlist in the Army, but had been turned down; a jury later exonerated Dempsey of draft evasion.
 Tunney, who enjoyed literature and the arts, was a former member of the United States Marine Corps.
-His nickname was The Fighting Marine.
+His nickname was "The Fighting Marine".

-The fight took place under new rules regarding knockdowns: the fallen fighter would have 10 seconds to rise to his feet under his own power, after his opponent moved to a neutral corner (i.e., one with no trainers).
-The new rule, which was not yet universal, was asked to be put into use during the fight by the Dempsey camp, who had requested it during negotiations.
-Dempsey, in the final days of training prior to the rematch, apparently ignored the setting of these new rules.
+The fight took place under new rules regarding knockdowns: the fallen fighter would have 10 seconds to rise to his feet under his own power after his opponent had moved to a neutral corner (i.e., one with no trainers).
+The Dempsey camp requested the new rule, which was not yet universal, be used.
+Dempsey, in the final days of training prior to the rematch, apparently ignored the setting of the new rule.
 Also, the fight was staged inside a 20-foot ring, which favored the boxer with superior footwork, in this case Tunney.
 Dempsey liked to crowd his opponents, and normally fought in a 16-foot ring that offered less space to maneuver.